neutmute/loggly-csharp/readme.md

 If you don't need programatially driven tags, just write your simple tags.
 If your tags don't appear, check the [Loggly restrictions](https://www.loggly.com/docs/tags/) for tag formats.

 ### Programmatic Configuration
-As long as you keep the `xmlns` attribute, Visual Studio will provide auto completion.

 If you prefer to set configuration programatically, specify the values via the static `LogglyConfig.Instance` class at application startup.

 ## Usage: LogglyClient